SiddyDevelops/Resec/README.md

 - Transfer the APK file named 'Resec.apk' into you mobile phone and open it.
 - From the security setting allow the external files to make changes and install the App.
 - Run the App.

+## 👨‍💻 From the Developer:

+This Android App is developed by <a target="_blank" href="https://siddydevelops.github.io/">Siddharth Singh<a/>.
+The vector-icons and images used while designing this app is taken from various websites.
+All rights are reserved.
+✨ Enjoy Coding!! 🚀